Supersingular K3 Surfaces are Unirational: Non-supersingular K3 surfaces with large Picard number

 Since it motivates some of our results later on and sheds another light on them, let us shortly discuss a conjecture of Shafarevich concerning complex K3 surfaces: let $X$ and $Y$ be complex K3 surfaces with transcendental lattices $T(X)$ and $T(Y)$.
 If $\rho(X)=\rho(Y)=20$, then $T(X)$ and $T(Y)$ are of rank $2$, and the Shioda--Inose theorem \cite{shioda inose} says that every isogeny $T(X)\to T(Y)$ preserving Hodge structures induces and is induced by an isogeny between the corresponding surfaces.
 Morrison \cite{morrison}, Mukai \cite{mukai}, and Nikulin \cite{nikulin russian}, \cite{nikulin rational} generalized these results to K3 surfaces, whose transcendental lattices are of higher rank.
 Moreover, Shafarevich \cite{shafarevich} conjectured that every Hodge isogeny between transcendental lattices of complex K3 surfaces is induced by an isogeny, or, by a rational correspondence.
 Here, the right definition of isogeny for K3 surfaces is one difficulty, and we refer to \cite[Section 1]{morrison isogeny} for a discussion and the relation of Shafarevich's conjecture to the Hodge conjecture.
 We note that results of Chen \cite{chen} imply that Shafarevich's conjecture cannot be true if one only allows isogenies in the sense of our naive Definition \ref{def: isogeny}.

 In positive characteristic, a K3 surface $X$ is Shioda-supersingular if and only if every class in $\Het{2}(X,\QQ_\ell)$ is algebraic if and only if the cokernel of $c_1:\NS(X)\to\Hcris{2}(X/W)$ is a $W$-module that is torsion.
 Therefore, the ``transcendental lattices'' of Shioda-supersingular K3 surfaces should be thought of as being zero, in which case they would all be isogenous for trivial reasons.
-Now, if one believes in some sort of characteristic-$p$ version of Shafarevich's conjecture, one would expect that all Shioda-supersingular K3 surfaces are related by isogenies.
+Now, if one believes in a characteristic-$p$ version of Shafarevich's conjecture (even whose precise formulation is unclear to the author at the moment), one might expect that all Shioda-supersingular K3 surfaces are related by isogenies.
 This was posed as Question 8 by Rudakov and Shafarevich at the end of \cite{rudakov shafarevich}, and we shall prove it in Theorem \ref{thm:correspondences} below.